Subin-Vidhu/2024/Ubuntu Network Server/Readme.md

 $ ls
 ```

-3. To grand super-user privilages to the new user
+3. To grand super-user privilages to the new user.
 ```
 $ sudo usermod -aG sudo <name>
 ```